Language barriers, wariness make vaccinating immigrants hard

 He believes countering misinformation on social media is key to overcoming most hesitancy about the vaccine — such as knocking down false claims that the vaccine would insert a microchip into people.

 Daniel Cortés, a 58-year-old Mexican immigrant who lives in New York, is among those with doubts.
-He’s authorized to live in the U.S., so fears of deportation have nothing to do with it.
+He’s not authorized to live in the U.S. but any fears of deportation have nothing to do with it.
 He says he would not take the vaccine because he is healthy and fears a bad reaction.
 Trials for the vaccines being given in the U.S. involving tens of thousands of participants have so far surfaced no signs of serious side effects, and few unexpected adverse reactions have been reported in the early days of vaccine distribution in the country.

 “I maintain social distancing, wash my hands, change my clothes when I get home,” Cortés said, explaining that he thinks those precautions are enough.
 “I haven’t been sick in eight years and hopefully it will stay that way.”

-Note: This story has been corrected to show Cortes is not authorized to live in the U.S.